pablorodn/Diverse-VRP-Models-for-Colombian-E-commerce/README.md

 ## Contributions Welcome
 We invite contributions from researchers, developers, and logistics experts to collaborate on developing and refining VRP models and solutions tailored to Bogotá's last-mile delivery challenges.
 Together, we can work towards enhancing the efficiency, sustainability, and reliability of e-commerce logistics in Bogotá and beyond.

+## Step 1: Setting up the OSRM Server

+The first step is to set up the OSRM server.
+To do this, you can follow the step-by-step guide provided in the repository folder [here](https://github.com/pablorodn/Diverse-VRP-Models-for-Colombian-E-commerce/tree/main/docker-osrm-server), which contains detailed instructions for creating the server with Docker enabled.
+This server will be used to make distance matrix queries via an endpoint that receives coordinates and returns the matrix of times and distances between any points in Colombia.

 ### RUN DOCKER Command
 sudo docker run -t -i -p 5000:5000 -v "${PWD}:/data" ghcr.io/project-osrm/osrm-backend osrm-routed --algorithm mld /data/colombia-latest.osrm